faryalusman/A7-Final-Project/README.md

 3. For the various treatment conditions (ratio of matching donation, donation amount suggested), is there an association with amount donated?

 These questions are answered in the [analysis Jupyter notebook](A7_analysis.ipynb).
-Images for this notebook are saved in [the images folder](images/)
+Images for this notebook are saved in [the images folder](images/).
+Acces [this link](What informs charitable giving analysis presentation.pdf) for the presentation related to this analysis.

+## Scientific abstract
+Refer to the [scientific abstract](scientfic_abstract.md), that details the results from this analysis,.

 ## License
 This work is under an [MIT License](LICENSE)